D-instanton Effects on the Holographic Weyl Semimetals: Conductivity

-One of the key electric properties of the material at linear responce level is DC conductivity.
-Whether the longitudinal DC conductivity is zero or not, we can determine the material is in the metallic or insulating phase.
-The non-zero property of the transverse DC conductivity indicates a spontaneous magnetization or anomalous Hall effect.
-We can calculate DC conductivities from the electric currents by taking zero electric field limit as;
+One of the key electrical properties of a material at the linear response level is the DC conductivity.
+Whether the longitudinal DC conductivity is zero or not determines whether the material is in a metallic or insulating phase.
+A nonzero transverse DC conductivity indicates spontaneous magnetization or the anomalous Hall effect.
+We can compute the DC conductivities from the electric currents by taking the zero electric field limit as

-From \eqref{eq:J_func} and the temperature definition \eqref{eq:temperature}, we get the longitudinal and Hall DC conductivities as a function of the horizon value of D7 brane embedding as follows;
+From \eqref{eq:J_func} and the temperature definition \eqref{eq:temperature}, we obtain the longitudinal and Hall DC conductivities as functions of the horizon values of the D7-brane embedding:

-Notice that in the zero electric field limit, the world volume horizon always forms at the black hole horizon, and hence the DC conductivities of the Minkowski embedding is always zero.
-Therefore, the conductivities in (\ref{eq:DC_cond_func}) and (\ref{eq:DC_cond_func2}) are only available in the black hole embedding.
+Note that in the zero electric field limit, the worldvolume horizon always coincides with the black hole horizon.
+Therefore, the DC conductivities for the Minkowski embedding vanish, and the expressions in \eqref{eq:DC_cond_func} and \eqref{eq:DC_cond_func2} are valid only for the black hole embedding.